iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/KmsKeyV1.md

 `CreationDate` - Creation time (time stamp) of a key.

-`IsEnabled` - See Argument Reference above.
+`IsEnabled` - See Properties above.

 ## See Also